Can veneers make me look younger? Your Lincoln dentist answers:

 Porcelain veneers are permanent.
-This is because the tooth must be drilled slightly to allow for the porcelain veneer to be adhered to the surface of the tooth.
+This is because the tooth must be drilled slightly to allow for the porcelain veneer to adhere it to the surface of the tooth.
 Only minor tooth structure is removed, but your tooth is permanently altered.
 You cannot change your mind and remove your porcelain veneers afterward.
-It is important to discuss your expectations with your dentist before you decide to have this treatment.
+It is important to discuss your expectations with your dentist before you decide to do dental veneers in Lincoln.

 Do dental veneers weaken teeth?
 Your Lincoln dentist answers: